-- Presentation of petitions - Presentations and deputations - Public Participation - Declaration of Interests in matters on the agenda - Confirmation of Minutes - Mayoral Minute - Declaration of Interests in matters on the agenda - Business Outstanding including conduct matters and matters lying on the table to be dealt with - Reception and consideration of committee reports - Officers Reports - Notices of Motion - Questions on notice - 8.4.4 The minutes of a preceding meeting whether an ordinary or a special meeting, not previously confirmed shall be taken into consideration, at every ordinary meeting of Council, in order that such minutes may be confirmed and no discussion shall be permitted with respect to such minutes except with respect to their accuracy as a record of the proceedings. - 8.4.5 The procedure of a committee for dealing with business must be in accordance with procedural directions given to the committee by resolution of Council or if there is no procedural direction governing a particular matter, the Chairperson's decision. - 8.5.
-Special Meetings - 8.5.1 The Chief Executive Officer must call a special meeting of the local government if- - the special meeting is required by a resolution of the local government; or - the Chief Executive Officer considers a matter should be brought before the Council for discussion; or - a written request for the special meeting is given to the Chief Executive Officer in accordance with subsection 8.5.2 below. - 8.5.2 A written request for a special meeting of the local government must- - be signed by the Mayor or three or more Councillors; and - · specify the purpose of the special meeting; and - propose a date and time for the holding of the special meeting. - 8.5.3 The Chief Executive Officer calls a special meeting by giving written notice of the date and time of the meeting and the business to be conducted at the meeting to each Councillor. - 8.5.4 The order of business for a special meeting of Council shall be as follows:
+- Presentation of petitions

+- Presentations and deputations

+- Public Participation

+- Matters of Public Interest

+- Declaration of Interests

+- Confirmation of Minutes

+- Mayoral Minute

+- Business Outstanding including conduct matters and matters lying on the table to be dealt with

+- Reception and consideration of committee reports

+- Chief Executive Officer's Report

+- Officers Reports

+- Notices of Motion

+- Questions on notice

+- 8.4.4 Unless otherwise altered, the order of business for a standing committee meeting shall be as follows:

 - Opening of meeting

 - Welcome to country or acknowledgement of country

-- Opening Prayer

 - Attendances including apologies and leave of absence

+- Declaration of Interests

+- Confirmation of Minutes

+- Business Outstanding including matters lying on the table to be dealt with

+- Officers Reports

+- Notices of Motion

-- Officer's Reports.
+- Matters Arising

+- 8.4.5 The minutes of a preceding meeting whether an ordinary, special or standing committee meeting, not previously confirmed shall be taken into consideration, at the next relevant meeting of Council, in order that such minutes may be confirmed and no discussion shall be permitted with respect to such minutes except with respect to their accuracy as a record of the proceedings.

+- 8.4.6 The procedure of a committee for dealing with business must be in accordance with procedural directions given to the committee by resolution of Council or if there is no procedural direction governing a particular matter, the Chairperson's decision.

+- 8.5.
+Special Meetings

+- 8.5.1 The Chief Executive Officer must call a special meeting of the local government if-

+- the special meeting is required by a resolution of the local government; or - the Chief Executive Officer considers a matter should be brought before the Council for discussion; or - a written request for the special meeting is given to the Chief Executive Officer in accordance with subsection 8.5.2 below. - 8.5.2 A written request for a special meeting of the local government must- - be signed by the Mayor or three or more Councillors; and - specify the purpose of the special meeting; and - propose a date and time for the holding of the special meeting. - 8.5.3 The Chief Executive Officer calls a special meeting by giving written notice of the date and time of the meeting and the business to be conducted at the meeting to each Councillor. - 8.5.4 The order of business for a special meeting of Council shall be as follows: - Opening of meeting - Welcome to country or acknowledgement of country - Opening Prayer - Attendances including apologies and leave of absence - Officer's Reports.